Dynom/TySug/README.md

 // alt   = example
 // score = 0.9714285714285714
 ```

+The goal is to provide an extensible application that helps with finding possible spelling errors.
+You can use it
+out-of-the-box as a library, a webservice or as a set of packages to build your own application.

+By default it uses [Jaro-Winkler](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) to calculate similarity.

+## As a webservice
+@todo

+## As a library
+You can use the various components that make TySug individually or as a whole.

+### Example

 ### Using a different algorithm
 if you want to use a different algorithm, simply wrap your algorithm in a `finder.AlgWrapper` compatible type and pass